 Ever dreamed of being an extra in The Walking Dead?
-Who hasn’t?
-Zombies, Run! – aka our current obsession – turns the tedium of training into the most fun of your life.
-And, most importantly, pushes you to go faster.
+This app turns the tedium of training into the most fun of your life.
 Every so often, zombies start chasing you and you need to bolt to escape unscathed.
 Just keep your headphones in to hear your zombie mission.
-And don’t be surprised when you’ve been running nonstop for 60 minutes… when you could only manage 30 a week ago.
+You’ll be putting in some serious miles in no time.

 If you like your exercise to come with a side of world domination, you’ll love this gamified running app.
-It’ll have you racing against friends, conquering local lands (by jogging or running around them), invading new lands and defending your territories.
-Strategy meets sprinting.
-Plus, you get to design your own shield, which is worth downloading it alone.
+Race against friends, conquer local lands – by running or jogging around them, invade new lands, and defend your territories.
+This is strategy meets sprinting.

-If you’re struggling with motivation, this is the app for you.
-With Charity Miles, every mile you run (or walk or cycle) makes a small amount of money for charity.
-You get to choose from a list of charities, and it’s the best incentive for getting your trainers on.
+Struggling with motivation?
+This could be the running app for you.
+With Charity Miles, every mile you run, walk, or cycle makes a small amount of money for charity.
+You get to choose from a list of charities – it’s the best incentive to get your trainers on.

-This app is one of the most popular amongst runners, with more than 45 million members.
+With more than 45 million members, this app’s hugely popular with runners.
 It records your pace, distance, exercise time, calories burned and much more.

-Crucially for those who have a long-term goal, you can track your workout history and measure your progress.
-There’s a ‘goal coach’ feature to help you reach your long-term aims and the Runkeeper DJ will provide your perfect playlist.
-You can be sure to stay on track with personalised routines that take into account life’s demands and adapt to your busy schedule.
+If you’ve got a long-term goal, you can track your workout history and measure your progress.
+There’s a ‘goal coach’ feature too to help you reach your long-term aims.
+And the Runkeeper DJ will provide the perfect playlist, too.

 As well as covering the usual metrics, this innovative app uses your phone’s GPS to track the course you run.
 This is great for reviewing and plotting your next route, adding variety to your workout.